Coping With a Breakup: 10 Tips for Men

 - Move all of your stuff from your prior home.

-Men frequently avoid doing these things for various reasons, such as they think it will make them feel worse, or they lack motivation/energy after the breakup.
+Men, in particular, frequently avoid doing these things for various reasons; they may think it will make them feel worse, for instance, or they lack motivation and energy after the breakup.

 Getting started on making a nest for yourself is likely to help you feel better.
 It's important your new home feels emotionally warm and comfortable.

 Alcohol is a depressant.

 And although it can make it easier to get to sleep, it makes it more likely you'll wake up during the night and have disrupted sleep.
 Having a hangover, similarly, will make you more irritable and emotional and may make it less likely you will do the types of healthy behaviors that will lead to feeling better overall.